-19. Streamline Approvals for Affordable Housing Projects Develop or adopt HCD's SB 330 preliminary application form and develop an SB 35 streamlined approval process by December 2024 and implement as applications are received.
-If City decides to institute new community benefit options, put into place by December 2024.

-IMPLEMENTATION QUANTIFIED OBJECTIVES TIME FRAME 20.
-Density Bonuses Facilitate the construction of 1,000 lower-income units to increase mobility opportunities; encourage density bonus units in high-resource areas.
+IMPLEMENTATION QUANTIFIED OBJECTIVES TIME FRAME 19.
+Streamline Approvals for Affordable Housing Projects 150 new affordable units permitted through SB 35 approval streamlining and development of 150 affordable units facilitated by using the adopted preliminary application form.
+Develop or adopt HCD's SB 330 preliminary application form and develop an SB 35 streamlined approval process by December 2024 and implement as applications are received.
+The City will implement a minimum of two of the options listed in Program 19, to further streamline approvals and support affordable housing projects by December 2026.
+20. Density Bonuses Facilitate the construction of 1,000 lower-income units to increase mobility opportunities; encourage density bonus units in high-resource areas.
 Complete as part of Comprehensive Development Code Update by April 2024; annually review Development Code and revise as needed; produce brochures and make information available on the City's website by December 2024.
-Goal HE-4: Preserve Existing Hous ing 21.
+Goal HE-4: Preserve Existing Housi ing 21.
 Preserve At-Risk Units Continue to monitor the 392 assisted units, and if any become at risk, work with property owners to develop a strategy to provide assistance to maintain or replace 392 at-risk units as affordable to reduce potential for displacement of tenants and loss of affordable housing stock in the city.
 Ongoing communication with owners, service providers, and eligible potential purchasers; work with owners of deed-restricted units on an ongoing basis, in particular at the time of change of ownership.
 22. Housing Rehabilitation Programs Assist 300 lower-income units to address potential displacement, especially in areas of the city with the poorest housing conditions as identified during the windshield survey, including the Downtown area; areas in close proximity to agricultural employment opportunities such as parts of the Weston/Van Buskirk neighborhood, the Industrial Annex, the Morada/Holman neighborhood, and the North Stockton Annex neighborhood; as well as any areas identified during the development of the HAP and Neighborhood Action Plans.
 Additional outreach will be targeted in areas with the highest concentration of children in single female-headed households, including parts of the Weston/Van Buskirk neighborhood, Downtown, and South Stockton.
 Of these units, assist 75 units with extremely low-income households Complete study and survey in 2023.
 Rehabilitation program is ongoing.
 Annually review the availability of funding opportunities and apply as opportunities become available.
 23. Code Enforcement Program Inspect 2,000 units annually, prioritizing areas with high potential need for rehabilitation, including the Downtown area; as well as areas in close proximity to agricultural employment opportunities including parts of the Weston/Van Buskirk neighborhood, the Industrial Annex, the Morada/Holman neighborhood, and the North Stockton Annex neighborhood; as well as any areas identified during the development of the HAP and Neighborhood Action Plans.
 Ongoing 24.
 Replacement of Existing Affordable Units N/A Ongoing